 Prof. Misra has been involved in the development of embryo transfer and frozen semen technology in cattle and buffalo.
 He did pioneering work in the field of embryo biotechnology, particularly in buffalo and produced the first buffalo calf following successful freezing of embryos.
 He also produced first buffalo calves in India by non-surgical and surgical fresh embryo transfers.
 His team was first to succeed in vitrification of immature buffalo oocytes.
 Under the mission mode National Science and Technology Project on Embryo Transfer (ET) of the Department of Biotechnology, Govt. of India and NDDB being the lead implementing agency, his team was involved in the establishment of network of a Main ET Lab, 4 Regional and State ET Labs in different states of India.
 Under this project, in one of the attempt in a village, he produced a record 11 calves following transfer of 15 embryos, in to 14 recipients (78.6% conception), which was widely acclaimed by the media and the Prime Minister.

-He has also been awarded with the Fellowships of National Academy of Agricultural Sciences – 2015, National Academy of Veterinary Sciences – 1999, Indian Society for the Study of Animal Reproduction-2009 and Indian Society for the Advancement of Canine Practice -2013.
-Prof. Misra was the elected President of the Indian Society for the Study of Animal Reproduction during 2014-2016.
-He has visited many countries including USA, Germany, Italy, The Netherlands, Denmark, Brazil, United Kingdom, Canada, France, China, Indonesia, Sri Lanka, and Afghanistan as Visiting Professor/ Invited/Sponsored Speaker/Chairman of the Session or other professional work.
+He has served as Chairman/ Member on a number of prestigious national and international committees and also as the President of the Indian Society for the Study of Animal Reproduction (ISSAR).
+Prof. Misra visited many countries including USA, Germany, Italy, The Netherlands, Denmark, Brazil, United Kingdom, Canada, France, China, Indonesia, Sri Lanka and Afghanistan as Visiting Professor/ Invited/Sponsored Speaker/Chairman of the Session or other professional work.